Ashington railway station: History

-The station was opened on 1 March 1872 as Hirst for Ashington, serving the Newbiggin-by-the-Sea branch of the North Eastern Railway.
+The original station

-In 1874, the North Eastern Railway took over the Blyth and Tyne Railway, later becoming part of the London and North Eastern Railway in the 1923 grouping.
+The station was opened on 1 March 1872 as Hirst for Ashington, serving the branch of the North Eastern Railway (NER).

+In 1874, the NER took over the Blyth and Tyne Railway, later becoming part of the London and North Eastern Railway following the 1923 grouping.
 On nationalisation in 1948, ownership was passed to the North Eastern Region of British Railways.

-The station was closed to passenger services on 2 November 1964, as part of the Reshaping of British Railways.
+The station was closed to passenger services on 2 November 1964, as part of the Beeching cuts.

-Reopening proposals & reopening
+Reopening

-Proposals to reintroduce passenger rail services to the currently freight-only section of the former Blyth and Tyne Railway system had been discussed since the 1990s.
+Proposals to reintroduce passenger rail services to the freight-only section of the former Blyth and Tyne Railway system had been discussed since the 1990s.